CeusMedia/Cache/README.md

 Since some cache backends cannot store structured data, a flattening strategy is needed.
 At the moment, each backend implements its own strategy.
-A better way is to select a stategy
+A better way is to select a stategy.

 **Cache Manager**